Category: conversations

 But one post in particular caught my attention and spurred me to write some thoughts on reading.
 The post comes from The Graphic Classroom and is written by Kevin Hodgson, who does not recommend the series for K-12 and is hesitant about using it at the college level.
 I guessed at his recommendation from his introduction.

 There are a handful of books that I purposely tuck away from the eyes of my children when I am done reading, for fear that the allure of a comic book will expose them to some unsettling things.
-View full article »
+Continue reading On reading tough books

 It’s been a couple of weeks because the students had mid-terms, scholarship applications, and then there was Spring Break.
 So this is a recap for around 3 weeks worth of discussion, which works out to be about an hour’s worth of actual conversation.